Getting help through Carer Gateway

 You don't need to be a new carer to use Carer Gateway services – any carer can use the services at any time in their caring journey.

-The changes to carer services do not affect services delivered through My Aged Care or the National Disability Insurance Scheme (NDIS), or any state or territory carer services or carer payments you may be receiving.
+Using Carer Gateway services will not affect services delivered through My Aged Care or the National Disability Insurance Scheme (NDIS), or any state or territory carer services or carer payments you may be receiving.

 Who are the Carer Gateway service providers?